Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * Ships may not stop inside an Asteroid Field.
 * Ships may not move through an Asteroid Field.
-* The Space Cannon ability may not fire at an Asteroid Field.
+* The Space Cannon ability may not fire at ships in an Asteroid Field.

 #### Ion Storm <a name="IonStorm"></a>
 [image]